mikestepanov/electron-example/README.md

    - Forth is form Vegeta, and so on...
    - The preview cell in the sidebar is updated properly
      - If last message is from the user, 'You: ' is appended to the message preview
+     - the chat has DMed user image and name and is unchanging
 10) as a bonus, I added multi user view in the second conversation, similar to single user chat with minor changes

 - Character's first name is apppended to the message preview
-- the chat has it's own name and icon that is unchanging
+- in the conversation view, non-current user's messages show name and image

 ### Install Dependencies